mrphishxxx/stack-python-plone/README.md

 * Use of the dotCoud environment
 * `getplone.sh` script `dotCloud.yml` a `postinstall script that grabs a set of packages (eggs) known to work on dotcloud and then builds a plone instance.
-* this is NOT a wsgi based setup, it uses the more common approach of running a zope instance behind a proxy
+* this is NOT a wsgi based setup, it uses the more common approach of running a zope instance proxied by a webserver (in this case nginx)
 * everything is done for you and the instance is managed using supervisord
+* zopeskel for generating new plone packages quickly

 ##Installation: